-In addition to the MA in Middle Eastern Studies, the Center offers five dual degrees with the programs listed below.
-It is important to remember that while the student is concurrently enrolled in both programs, they remain distinct in admissions and graduation requirements.
+In addition to the MA in Middle Eastern Studies, the Center offers seven dual degrees with the programs listed below.
+It is important to remember that while the student is concurrently enrolled in both programs, they remain discrete in admissions and graduation requirements.
 Please carefully review the requirements of each program before applying for admission, registering for courses, or applying for graduation.

 - The College of Business Administration

 Individually designed curricula include MBA core courses and electives and courses on the Middle East.
 Students must acquire proficiency in a Middle Eastern language and write a professional report.
 The program is intended to provide qualified students with the skills and perspectives to work effectively in business related to or in the Middle East.